 - Axis base overrides what was set up on at the element level.

-3. Apply base to Grids
+3. Applying bases to Grids

 - Applying a base to an axis in a grid applies the same base to all elements for just that axis.